1983 …2025

 Always attentive to the actual tools and methods that assist in studying public health issues, Michael has recently analysed the usefulness of spirometry, a breathing test which measures how much air patients can inhale and exhale, and has been presumed to be quite valuable to better diagnose and manage cases of asthma.
 The results were surprising – and the effects of their publication may be wider reaching than Michael had anticipated.

 ‘Spirometry is still useful for making a diagnosis.
-However, our data tells us that spirometry does not actually help GPs better manage their patients’ asthma or COPD.
+However, our data tells us that spirometry does not actually help GPs better manage their patients’ asthma.
 Some years ago, I was a guest speaker at the Australian and New Zealand Society of Respiratory Science, which consists of people who make a living out of doing spirometry.
 I don't expect to be invited back there any time soon’.

 Expertise related to UN Sustainable Development Goals